OICR/softeng-blog/_posts/bashar_allabadi/helm-charts-best-practices.md

 Remember YAML is not typed but if you pass an string where integer is expected like ports for example, on deployment time you will get a cryptic error from K8s unfortunately the errors are hard to read so keep this in mind when providing values and debugging issues related to types.

 ### Bundled Charts
-Helm allows you to specifiy dependencies of your chart and it will bundle those together, this approach has Pros and Cons, but usually I'd say we try to avoid it because if the charts diverge during their life time in terms of operation it can become hard to maintain, so make sure you are aware of the impact of bundling the charts as dependencies, and only do it when needed.
+Helm allows you to specify dependencies of your chart and it will bundle those together, this approach has Pros and Cons, but usually I'd say we try to avoid it because if the charts diverge during their life time in terms of operation it can become hard to maintain, so make sure you are aware of the impact of bundling the charts as dependencies, and only do it when needed.

 #### Stateful charts
 An example of a case where we bundled charts and learned that it was bad, is when we bundled postgres db with our microservices charts, although it's more convenient to deploy them in one shot, it became harder to maintain.